 By the Numbers: Why organic fertilizers are a better choice for today’s farmers

 What if you could save money, build soil, and increase yields all at the same time?
 The fact is, bulk organic fertilizer outperforms conventional in almost every benchmark.
 Sure, we would have had some tough competition 40 years ago, but just look at these numbers from the USDA.
 If you look on tab 8, or just check out our picture below, you will see that fertilizer inputs have skyrocketed in recent years.
 Sadly, it’s to the point that farms become more dependent on subsidies from Uncle Sam each and every year.

 Why are our farms earning less and less each year while fertilizer costs skyrocket?
 The answer is simple.
 Petrochemical fertilizers shock the soil and kill off a large portion of the microbiology that converts inorganic minerals into a bioavailable form.
 Without our microscopic allies working at peak production, the soil on our farms gets worse with each successive season.
 There are a few farmers our there who have figured this out, and they are doing very well with organic food production.

 We don’t like fear based selling at all, but I just have to say this next part for your own good.
 It’s not outside the realm of possibility that this trend just might bankrupt your farm unless you break the cycle and convert to a fertilizer that feeds microbiology.
 We’re here to help.
 You can send an e-mail to email@example.com today.
 We want to see America’s farms succeed.
 Let us help!

-Visit our Store!
+Visit our Homepage!

 Like what you’re reading?
 Feel free to share!
 Just be sure to link back to us please.